 Our Board of Directors adopted a non-employee director compensation policy that became effective in June 2018 in connection with our initial public offering.
 Pursuant to our policy, each of our directors who is not an employee of our company or affiliated with an entity that beneficially owns 5% or more of our outstanding shares of common stock are eligible to receive compensation for service on our Board of Directors and committees of our Board of Directors.
-Mr. Ballaron, Mr. Prygocki and Dr. Goldenberg are eligible directors and Mr. Oclassen was also an eligible director during 2019.
+Mr. Ballaron, Mr. Prygocki, Dr. Nguyen and Dr. Eichenfield are eligible directors.